-James Brown studies the evolution of plant diseases, especially fungal diseases of crops and trees, with the aim of improving disease control in farming and forestry.
+James Brown’s group studies the evolution of plant diseases, especially fungal diseases of crops and trees, with the aim of improving disease control in farming and forestry.

 He is especially interested in evolution in realistic situations: durable resistance to multiple diseases in elite crop varieties, pest and disease resistance in natural woodland, adaptive evolution of pathogen species and communities, and the challenge of achieving sustainable disease control in productive agriculture.

 Current projects in James’s lab include:

 - Genetics of resistance to multiple pathogens, including resistances of wheat to biotrophic fungi (powdery mildew and rusts) and necrotrophic diseases (Septoria and blast), and possible trade-offs between the responses of ash trees to ash dieback and insect pests (emerald ash borer and model species)